Machine Space I: Weak exponentials and quantification over compact spaces: Background

 In good situations, a topological space can be recovered from its frame of open sets.
 (See \cite{picado2011frames} for more details.)
 In particular, we can talk about \emph{points} of a locale.
 As in $\Top$, we can identify points of a locale with maps from the terminal object $1$.
-These correspond to frame homomorphisms from $\O X$ to $\O 1 \cong \{0,1\}$, which can be understood logically as assigning truth values to each verifiable proposition $P$ corresponding to whether $P$ holds at $x$.
+These correspond to frame homomorphisms from $\O X$ to $\O 1 \cong \{0,1\}$, which can be understood logically as assigning truth values to each verifiable proposition $P$ corresponding to whether $P$ holds at~$x$.

-Since frames are algebraic structures, they can be \emph{presented} by generators and relations.
+Frames are well-behaved (infinitary) algebraic structures and can be \emph{presented} by generators and relations (see \cite{Johnstone1982stone}).
 In particular, free frames exist.
 The free frame on $G$ can be described explicitly as the frame of downsets on the meet-semilattice of finite subsets of $G$ ordered by reverse inclusion.
-The finite subsets of $G$ are interpreted as a formal meets of generators, while the downsets are viewed as formal joins of these.
+The finite subsets of $G$ are interpreted as formal meets of generators, while the downsets are viewed as formal joins of these.
 Note that every formal expression involving frame operators on the generators can be brought into the form of a join of finite meets by distributivity.

-\begin{definition} A \emph{presentation} for a frame consists of a set of generators $G$ and a set of relations $R$ consisting of formal equalities (or inequalities) between formal combinations of generators --- for example, $g_1 \wedge g_2 = \bigvee_{i = 3}^\infty g_i \wedge g_2$.
-Explicitly, $R$ can be defined to be a subset of $F(G) \times F(G)$ where $F(G)$ is the free frame on the set $G$.
+\begin{defi} A \emph{presentation} for a frame consists of a set of generators $G$ and a set of relations $R$ consisting of formal equalities (or inequalities) between formal combinations of generators --- for example, $g_1 \wedge g_2 = \bigvee_{i = 3}^\infty g_i \wedge g_2$.
+Explicitly, $R$ can be defined to be an (arbitrary) subset of $F(G) \times F(G)$ where $F(G)$ is the free frame on the set $G$.

 The frame $\langle G \mid R\rangle$ defined by such a presentation contains elements corresponding to the generators $g \in G$ and which satisfy the relations given in $R$.
 Moreover, it is the initial frame satisfying this property: for any frame $M$ and function $f\colon G \to M$ for which the images of the generators under $f$ satisfy the relations from $R$, there is a unique frame homomorphism $\bar{f}\colon \langle G \mid R \rangle \to M$ making the triangle commute.